Sacred Festival

 Purnima holds profound spiritual significance in Hindu tradition.
 Full Moon day is considered highly auspicious for worship and meditation

-The festival falls during Swati nakshatra, which swati represents the free-moving wind and independence. it promotes freedom and flexibility.
+The festival falls during Mula nakshatra, which mula represents getting to the root of matters and destroying what no longer serves. it promotes deep transformation.
 This celestial alignment enhances the spiritual potency of the day, making it especially auspicious for worship and spiritual practices.

-The Siddhi yoga present during this time siddhi means "accomplishment" or "spiritual power". it promotes success, achievement, and spiritual attainment.
+The Shukla yoga present during this time shukla means "bright" or "pure". it represents purity, clarity, and positive energy.
 This creates favorable conditions for spiritual growth and the fulfillment of devotional practices.

 Spiritual Benefits